 Ask your vet in advance

-Your vet should know your pet quite well, and you can convey to them any further information they need to recommend something specific for your pet.
+Your vet knows your pet quite well, and you can convey to them any further information they need to recommend something specific for your pet.
 Chat to your local Greencross Vets team for advice, they can answer any questions you may have.
-This could include advice about measures to take on nights like New Year’s Eve such as purchasing Adaptil or a Thundershirt for dogs for increased comfort, or even medication if your pet suffers from anxiety.
+This could include advice about measures to take on nights like New Year’s Eve such as purchasing Feliway for cats or Adaptil and a Thundershirt for dogs for increased comfort, or even medication if your pet suffers from anxiety.
+You can also switch your dog to Royal Canin Relax Care wet and dry dog food which is specially formulated to help dogs feel relaxed and calmly adapt to change.
 Chat to your local Greencross Vets to get the best advice for your pet.

 Keep pets indoors

 Cats and dogs both benefit from being indoors during fireworks displays and the noise and commotion of social events.
 A comfortable, familiar space in the family home, a cardboard box with a towel cover etc. will help make them feel secure and safe at home and more at ease.
 Cats will often seek out somewhere to hide during noisy events such as fireworks displays and will emerge again once the show is over.
 Dogs can benefit from further measures (if you’re out on the evening of a celebration, try putting on the television or some music to mask the noise form outside) – after all, their hearing is several times as sensitive as humans!
 Giving dogs access to a safe haven or den (for example a wardrobe or cupboard) that limits their sensory exposure to lights and noise can help them feel more secure.

 Be careful with pets around guests